reshama/git-intro-workshop3-cuny/README.md

      - undo Git changes

 ### Installation
 This workshop covers Git CLI (command line interface).
-[It does not use Git Gui.]
+[It does not use Git GUI.]
  * Mac
  * Windows
      * Git Bash